UBC-MOAD/Reshapr/docs/subcommands/info.rst

 The :command:`info` sub-command provides information about your installed version of ``Reshapr`` and the ``dask`` clusters and model profiles that are included with it.
-Here is an example of the most basic level of output from :command:`reshapr info`:
+Here is an example of the most basic level of output from :command:`pixi run reshapr info`:

 .. code-block:: text

-    reshapr, version 22.1.dev0
+    reshapr, version 26.2.dev0
-    xarray, version 0.21.1
+    xarray, version 2026.2.0
-    dask, version 2022.2.0
+    dask, version 2026.3.0
+    h5netcdf, version 1.8.1
-    netcdf4, version 1.5.8
+    netcdf4, version 1.7.4

-    dask cluster configurations included in this package: salish_cluster.yaml
+    dask cluster configurations included in this package: nibi_cluster.yaml
+      salish_cluster.yaml

     model profiles included in this package:
       SalishSeaCast-201905.yaml
+      SalishSeaCast-201905-month-avg-salish.yaml
       SalishSeaCast-201812.yaml
+      SalishSeaCast-202111-month-avg-salish.yaml
       HRDPS-2.5km-GEMLAM-22sep11onward.yaml
+      SalishSeaCast-202111-salish.yaml
       HRDPS-2.5km-GEMLAM-pre22sep11.yaml
+      SalishSeaCast-202111-2xrez-salish.yaml
       HRDPS-2.5km-operational.yaml

     Please use reshapr info --help to learn how to get deeper information, or reshapr --help to learn about other sub-commands.

-:command:`reshaper info --help` will show you how you can get other information to help you use ``Reshapr``:
+:command:`pixi run reshapr info --help` will show you how you can get other information to help you use ``Reshapr``:

 .. code-block:: text

-    Usage: reshapr info [OPTIONS] [CLUSTER_OR_MODEL]
+    Usage: reshapr info [OPTIONS] [CLUSTER_OR_MODEL] [TIME_INTERVAL] [VARS_GROUP]...

       Provide information about the installed Reshapr package.